autoinvent/autoinvent-schema/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 Describe how to replicate the bug.

-Include a minimal reproducible example that demonstrates the bug.
+Include a minimal reproducible example.py that demonstrates the bug.

 Include the full traceback if there was an exception.
 -->